core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 To this end, outgoing messages are either signed by the message sender endpoint with its own private key (group mode), or protected with a symmetric key, which is in turn derived using the asymmetric keys of the message sender and recipient (pairwise mode).

-Thus, both modes allow a recipient CoAP endpoint to verify that a message has actually been originated by a specific and identified member of the OSCORE group.
+Thus, both modes allow a recipient CoAP endpoint to verify that a message has actually been originated and sent by a specific and identified CoAP endpoint as a member of the OSCORE group.

+Note that Group OSCORE does not protect the addressing information about the CoAP endpoint that has sent the message, e.g., the source IP address and port number used when sending the message.
+Therefore, Group OSCORE does not provide authentication of such source addressing information.

 ### Countering Attacks ### {#chap-security-considerations-sec-mode-attacks}